owodolab/py-graspi/README.md

 This will print out whether the descriptor computation is correct and should take around 10-15 seconds.

 The **descriptors stored in a dictionary** can be computed by calling the function descriptors(...)
--  it take in values returned from generateGraph() and a input filename:
+It take in values returned from generateGraph() and a input filename as the parameters:
+  -  graph: graph object
   - black_vertices: list of all black vertices
   - white_vertices: list of all white vertices
   - black_green: number of edges from black to interface (green vertex)